 In addition, in order to finance transaction costs in connection with a Business Combination, the Sponsor or an affiliate of the Sponsor, or certain of the Company's officers and directors may, but are not obligated to, provide the Company Working Capital Loans, as defined below (see Note 5).
-As of June 30, 2022, there were no amounts outstanding under any Working Capital Loans.
-Based on the foregoing, management believes that the Company will have the borrowing capacity from its Sponsor or an affiliate of its Sponsor, or its officers and directors to meet our needs through the consummation of a Business Combination.
-However, in connection with the Company's assessment of going concern considerations in accordance with FASB Accounting Standards Update ("ASU") 2014-15, "Disclosures of Uncertainties about an Entity's Ability to Continue as a Going Concern," management has determined that the mandatory liquidation and subsequent dissolution raises substantial doubt about the Company's ability to continue as a going concern.
-No adjustments have been made to the carrying amounts of assets or liabilities should the Company be required to liquidate after May 19, 2023.
-The condensed financial statements do not include any adjustment that might be necessary if the Company is unable to continue as a going concern.
+As of June 30, 2023 and December 31, 2022, there were no amounts outstanding under any Working Capital Loans.

+In connection with the Company's assessment of going concern considerations in accordance with FASB Accounting Standards Update ("ASU") 2014-15, "Disclosures of Uncertainties about an Entity's Ability to Continue as a Going Concern," management has determined that the liquidity condition and the mandatory liquidation date raises substantial doubt about the Company's ability to continue as a going concern.
+No adjustments have been made to the carrying amounts of assets or liabilities should the Company be required to liquidate after November 19, 2023.
+The unaudited condensed financial statements do not include any adjustment that might be necessary if the Company is unable to continue as a going concern.
 The Company intends to complete a Business Combination before the mandatory liquidation date.